COVID-19 Employee Assistance Programme (EAP) Support

 How does this support differ from what is being offered by ECE providers, kura and schools?

 As the responsibility to offer services such as Employee Assistance Counselling Programmes (EACP) is with employers (ECE providers, schools and kura), this EAP service is intended to provide short-term supplementary services.

-You will be able to access this additional new EAP support, as well as what is offered by your school or Early Learning Service, kura or school.
+You will be able to access this additional new EAP support, as well as what is offered by your school, kura or Early Learning Service.
 If additional support is needed beyond the three EAP counselling sessions, we encourage you to ask your early learning service, kura or ECE provider what support they can then offer.